Secure U of T advanced threat protections: Anti-phishing protection

 To learn more about phishing emails and how to spot them, please review this online resource from the Government of Canada.

-You can also learn more about information security at the University of Toronto from the University’s Security Matters website.
+You can also learn more about information security and phishing at the University of Toronto from Information Security’s Phishing 101 webpage.

 Learn more